Apply for planning permission

 The Community Infrastructure Levy (CIL) is a planning charge on new housing and retail development that can be used by the local authority to help deliver infrastructure to support development in the area.
 It is a fixed, non-negotiable charge related to the size and type of chargeable development.

-You can read more information on CIL here.
+You can find more information on our CIL page.